Cambridge-ICCS/practical-ml-with-pytorch/README.md

 ### Preparation
 In preparation for the course please ensure that your computer contains the following:
-- Text editor - e.g. vim, gedit, vscode, sublimetext etc. to open and edit code files
+- Text editor - e.g. vim/[neovim](https://neovim.io/), [gedit](https://gedit.en.softonic.com/), [vscode](https://code.visualstudio.com/), [sublimetext](https://www.sublimetext.com/) etc. to open and edit code files
-- UNIX terminal - e.g. Terminal, iTerm, kitty,
+- A terminal emulator - e.g. [GNOME Terminal](https://help.gnome.org/users/gnome-terminal/stable/), [kitty](https://sw.kovidgoyal.net/kitty/), [Windows Terminal (windows only)](https://learn.microsoft.com/en-us/windows/terminal/), [iTerm (mac only)](https://iterm2.com/)
 - python virtual environment (see [Installation and setup](#installation-and-setup))

-If you are a windows user we strongly advise working in linux.
-The easiest way to do this is [using Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).
-Virtual machines or dual-booting are also options.
+Note for Windows users: _We have linked suitable applications for windows in the above lists.
+However, you may wish to refer to [Windows' getting-started with python information](https://learn.microsoft.com/en-us/windows/python/beginners) for a complete guide to getting set up on a Windows system._

 If you require assistance or further information with any of these please reach out to us before the school.